 The following shows step by step how to do all the above, starting from creating the database file, and the schema and running all the needed SQL commands.
 This was all done inside a worksheet using Maple 2021.2.
 The database used in sqlite3, which is free.

-The following needs to be done once, or anytime you want to delete the TABLE and recreate it again.
+The following needs to be done once, or anytime the TABLE needs to be delete and recreated again.

-Now add couple of problems to fill in the TABLE
+Now couple of problems are added to fill in the TABLE

 s:=cat("INSERT INTO PROBLEMS ( command) VALUES( ' interface(''warnlevel''=4); kernelopts(''assertlevel''=2); ode:=diff(y(x),x)=sin(x); sol:=dsolve(ode,y(x)); ' );"); Database[SQLite]:-Execute(conn,s); s:=cat("INSERT INTO PROBLEMS ( command ) VALUES( ' interface(''warnlevel''=4); kernelopts(''assertlevel''=2); ode:=diff(y(x),x$2)+diff(y(x),x)+y(x)=sin(x); sol:=dsolve(ode,y(x)); ' );"); Database[SQLite]:-Execute(conn,s);